binbashar/le-tf-infra-aws/security/base-identities/GPG.md

 2. Run `echo "YOUR ENCRYPTED STRING PASSWORD HERE" | base64 --decode > a_file_with_your_pass`
 3. Run `gpg --decrypt a_file_with_your_pass` to effectively decrypt your pass using your gpg key and its passphrase
 4. If all went well, the decrypted password should be there

+## Troubleshooting

+###  GPG issues on Mac
+Some people had issues generating valid GPG keys on Mac computers.
+When applying Terraform to create the user you would get an error complaining about the key.
+The issue seemed to be related to the Terraform AWS Provider and the Go library that is used to use the key.
+A proper solution was not found yet however a workaround for it was to spin up a Linux computer to generate the GPG key (either another computer of yours or a VM).
+After that you can export the key, copy it to your Mac and import it to GPG.